Signs and symptoms of geographic tongue may include:

 - Frequent changes in the location, size and shape of lesions

-- Discomfort, pain or burning sensation in some cases, most often related to eating hot, spicy, salty or acidic foods
+- Discomfort, pain or burning sensation in some cases, most often related to eating spicy or acidic foods

 Many people with geographic tongue have no symptoms.

-Geographic tongue can persist for months or years.
+Geographic tongue can continue for days, months or years.
 The problem often resolves on its own but may appear again at a later time.

 When to see a doctor

 Geographic tongue is a minor — although sometimes uncomfortable — condition.
-However, lesions on the tongue may indicate other more serious conditions of the tongue or diseases affecting the body in general.
-If you have lesions on the tongue that don't resolve within seven to 10 days, see your doctor or dentist.
+However, lesions on the tongue may indicate other more-serious conditions of the tongue or diseases affecting the body in general.
+If you have lesions on the tongue that don't resolve within 10 days, see your doctor or dentist.

 The cause of geographic tongue is unknown, and there's no way to prevent the condition.
 There may be a link between geographic tongue and psoriasis and between geographic tongue and lichen planus.
 But more research is needed to better understand possible connections.

 Studies of factors that may be associated with an increased risk of geographic tongue have produced mixed results.
 Factors that are likely associated with an increased risk include:

 - Family history.
 Some people with geographic tongue have a family history of the disorder, so inherited genetic factors may increase risk.